Lonsdale College, Lancaster

-Lonsdale College is a constituent college of the Lancaster University, UK.
+Lonsdale College is a constituent college of Lancaster University.
 It was one of the two founding colleges, originally built when the university first opened in 1964.
-It is also one of the largest colleges on campus in terms of Junior Common Room membership, with over 1,400 undergraduates.
+It is also one of the largest colleges on campus in terms of Junior Common Room membership, with over 1,900 undergraduates.
 Like most other colleges in the university, the college is named after a region of the traditional county of Lancashire.
 The college takes its name from the Lonsdale area, the valley of the River Lune.
+The college is not to be confused with the fictional Lonsdale College, Oxford which is attended by Inspector Morse in Endeavour based on the novels by Colin Dexter, However, Morse studied at St John's College, Oxford in the novels and the original series.
+Members of Lonsdale are referred to as Lonsdelians.

 History

 The college was originally located in what is now Bowland North to the north of Alexandra Square.
 The college was designed in tandem with Bowland and was in fact designed as a mirror image of it.

 In 2004 the college moved, along with Cartmel College to some of the newly built buildings to the south of the main campus in Alexandra Park.
 Its original buildings were transferred to the other founding college, Bowland, and became known as Bowland North.